WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    * `signature` be the signature (binary content in the parameterised label's "sig" parameter).
    * `integrity` be the signature's "integrity" parameter.
-   * `validityUrl` be the signature's "validityUrl" parameter.
+   * `validityUrl` be the list of URLs in the signature's "validityUrl" parameter.
-   * `certUrl` be the signature's "certUrl" parameter, if any.
+   * `certUrl` be the list of URLs in the signature's "certUrl" parameter, if any.
    * `certSha256` be the signature's "certSha256" parameter, if any.
    * `ed25519Key` be the signature's "ed25519Key" parameter, if any.
    * `date` be the signature's "date" parameter, interpreted as a Unix time.